SWC-OSG-Workshop/general/novice/git/03-conflict.md

 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Wolfman
 But the Mummy will appreciate the lack of humidity
-We added a different line in the other copy
+We added a different line in the temporary copy
 ~~~
 {:class="out"}